 During Anagen stage, the hair is most receptive to Laser as it is rich in protein, keratinized cells and melanin.

 How long the hair follicle is in the Anagen, (growth) phase is determined by our individual genetic make-up.
 A hair’s Anagen phase may last for several years, with Anagen hairs representing about 85% of our hair.
 At the conclusion of the Anagen phase, the hair follicles enter the Catagen or transition phase and then the Telogen or resting phase when the hair begins to shed while the follicle is stimulated to begin a new cycle.
 Hair is not susceptible to Laser Hair Removal treatment during the transition and resting phases.
 The duration of these phases varies from person to person and is affected by individual genetic (DNA) make-up, age, health and gender.
 As hair follicles move back to the growth phase they become susceptible to Laser Hair Removal treatment and can then be removed permanently, this requires follow up visits.

-Maintenance visits are required to remove hair from new follicles that develop and start to grow hair.
+Maintenance laser visits are required to remove hair from new follicles that develop and start to grow hair.
 This is why we recommend 2 to 3 Maintenance visits each year.
 Laser Hair Removal treatment is more effective with thick dark hair than it is with thin light hair.
-If you have natural dark hair and dark skin you can still be benefit from laser treatment for hair removal, however additional treatments are usually required to achieve satisfactory results.
-Contact City Laser Clinic to arrange a FREE consultation to discuss a treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.
+If you have natural dark hair and dark skin you can still be benefit from laser treatment for hair removal, however additional laser treatments are usually required to achieve satisfactory results.
+Contact City Laser Clinic to arrange a FREE laser consultation to discuss a laser treatment plan that suits your needs with one of our trained, qualified and experienced laser hair removal staff.